aica-technology/api/docs/docs/concepts/05-building-blocks/02-events.md

 Specialized components define additional predicates depending on their function.
 A component that calculates if a given input state is within some parameterized limits might have a predicate "is in bounds".

-This definition of predicates allows application descriptions to trigger events in a very declarative way:
+This definition of predicates allows application descriptions to trigger events in a very declarative way.
+For example:
-> When component A _is active_, do ...
+> When component A _is active_, load component B

+Here, `component A` is the source of the predicate, `is active` is the predicate itself, and `load component B` is the event that is triggered when the predicate is true.

 :::note

-Events are only triggered on the rising edge of a predicate value.
+Events are only triggered on the [_rising edge_](https://en.wikipedia.org/wiki/Signal_edge) of a predicate value.

 :::